Anxiety, Stress, & The Workplace: Anxiety About Going Back To Work

 Explore work-related anxiety with a compassionate professional

-What causes anxiety about returning to work?
+What causes anxiety about returning to work, also known as work anxiety?

 If you are being asked to return to work after a difficult absence or the COVID-19 pandemic, you may experience nervousness.
 These nerves could be due to internalized self-doubt, uncertainty, or the dynamic thrill of taking on a “new” or unusual routine compared to your regular daily patterns.

-Possible reasons for being anxious
+Possible reasons for being anxious in the workplace

-Tips for managing anxiety and stress about returning to work
+Anxiety disorder strategies: Tips for managing anxiety and stress about returning to work

 Therapy can be an effective way to reduce anxiety.
 Therapy has been proven to treat the symptoms of anxiety disorders like social anxiety disorder or general anxiety disorder and the underlying thought processes of these conditions.

-There are a range of different therapy methods that could be beneficial to you as you work to cope with anxiety.
+There is a range of different therapy methods that could be beneficial to you as you work to cope with anxiety.
 For example, a therapist can help you learn relaxation techniques to cope with distressing symptoms as they arise.
 You may also work to examine and address negative thoughts.

-Partake in self-care to improve mental health
+Practice self-care to improve mental health

 Taking care of yourself is one way to reduce anxiety and improve mental health.
 Self-care can look different for everyone.
-However, tasks like sufficient sleep, regular exercise, and a healthy diet are places to start.
+However, sufficient sleep, regular exercise, and a healthy diet are places to start.

 Getty/Inside Creative House

-Talk to your boss
+Talk to your boss when feeling anxious about going back to work

-Organize your life to reduce stress
+Organize your life to reduce stress and work anxiety

 Some people invest in stress-reduction items for their workspace or home.
 A plant on your desk can reduce your stress and anxiety.
 In addition, desk organizers can give your desk a tidier appearance, positively impacting your mental health.